 The storm began in West Virginia as a supercell thunderstorm.
 Such thunderstorms rotate and are known to create damaging winds, large hail and isolated tornadoes.
 This is exactly what happened near Quicksburg, Virginia, a small unincorporated town in Shenandoah County.
 The storm produced a tornado in this area and caused some damage.

-Three WUSA9 meteorologists, including Chief Meteorologist Topper Shutt and Howard Bernstein, tracked the storm that afternoon and evening.
+Three WUSA9 meteorologists, including Chief Meteorologist Topper Shutt, tracked the storm that afternoon and evening.

 The supercell thunderstorm seemed to weaken thereafter and thankfully produced very little damage through the rest of Virginia and D.C. suburbs in Northern Virginia.
 However, later that same evening, the storm again produced damage in Maryland.

-A tornado formed 2 miles east of the Potomac River in Maryland and caused damage in portions of rural Charles County.
+A tornado formed two miles east of the Potomac River in Maryland and caused damage in portions of rural Charles County.

-Damage half-a-mile wide occurred in La Plata.
-The tornado caused severe damage and injured several people in town.
+Damage nearly half-a-mile wide occurred in La Plata.
+The tornado caused severe damage and injured several people in town with three fatalities.
 The National Weather Service rated the tornado an F4 at this point, with winds up to 206 mph.

 The tornado paralleled Maryland Route 6, Charles Street, through La Plata, before exiting the city to the east.